trinidj/phrolova-project-v2/data/resonators/chisa/talents.md

 When Resonators in the team with Thread of Bane defeat a target marked by Unseen Snare, Chisa gains Sight of Unraveling, lasting 3s.

 While in Sight of Unraveling, Chisa inflicts Unseen Snare that lasts for 30s on the targets damaged by Resonators in the team with Thread of Bane.

----

-## Intro Skill: Reverberance - Return

-Attack the target, dealing Havoc DMG.

-While not in Chainsaw Mode, press Normal Attack shortly after casting this skill to cast Basic Attack Stage 2.

-While in Chainsaw Mode, use Normal Attack shortly after casting this skill to cast Sawring - Blitz Stage 2.

----

-## Outro Skill: Unraveling - Law Zero

-Grant Resonant Thread of Closure to all nearby Resonators in the team for 20s.

-While in Resonant Thread of Closure:

-- When an attack hits, increase the max stacks of Negative Status and Electro Rage the target can receive by 3 for 15s.
-Unstackable.

-- Inflicting Negative Status or dealing Negative Status DMG grants Thread of Bane for 15s.